Sampeerez/eJPT-notes/README.md

 These notes are intended to serve as a comprehensive guide for the eJPT (Junior Penetration Tester) certification.
 They cover various aspects of the certification, including assessment methodologies, host and network auditing, host and network penetration testing, and web application penetration testing.

-The notes are divided into sections, each corresponding to a specific area of the certification.
-Each section contains a list of courses, along with their duration and the instructor's name.

-The aim is to provide a structured and easy-to-follow study guide for anyone preparing for the eJPT certification.

 # Table of Contents

 1. **Assessment Methodologies**